sassoftware/kafka-training/labs/README.md

 the lab.
 Take time at each step in the lab to expore and ensure that you understand the concept being presented.

+## Starting and Stopping Services

+Each lab requires starting a local Kafka server, and sometimes additional services, to interact with during the lab.
+It is important to start each lab with a new Kafka process and finish the lab by shutting down the services.
+Since each lab may introduce Kafka configuration changes, attempting to re-use a Kafka instance from a different lab may result in incorrect behavior.